janpetzold/az305-learning/README.md

 - Always On Availability Group (AG): Database level (install + data)
 - Log Shipping: Database level (install + data)

 Cluster mechanism is Windows Server Failover Cluster (WSFC) of Windows and Pacemaker (Linux).

 **FCI failover** is full stop & start.
 To ensure another node can access the database, FCIs require some form of shared storage.
 For Windows Server-based architectures, this can be achieved via an Azure Premium File Share, iSCSI, Azure Shared Disk, Storage Spaces Direct (S2D), or a supported third-party solution like SIOS DataKeeper.
 Until AGs were introduced, FCIs were the most popular way to implement SQL Server high availability.

 **Always On Availability Group:** The biggest difference between an FCI and an AG is that AGs provide database-level protection.
 The primary replica is the instance participating in an AG that contains the read/write databases.
 A secondary replica is where the primary sends transactions over the log transport to keep it synchronized.
 Data movement between a primary replica can be synchronous or asynchronous.
 AGs can have a quicker failover time compared to an FCI, which is one reason they are attractive.
 The storage is local to each replica.

 The **log shipping** mechanism is simple: first, take a full backup of the source database on the primary server, restore it in a loading state (STANDBY or NORECOVERY) on another instance known as a secondary server or warm standby.
 This new copy of the database is known as a secondary database.
 An automated process built into SQL Server will then automatically backup the primary database’s transaction log, copy the backup to the standby server, and finally, restore the backup onto the standby.

+LTR (Long Term Retention) is required to store a backup for more than 35 days.

 Azure SQL Edge